Southwest Fast Track Opportunities

 Fast Track Management Degree

-The Fast Track Management degree is an A.A.S. in Business and Commerce with a Management Concentration.
+The Fast Track Management degree is an A.A.S. in Business with a Management Concentration.
 This program is designed for the serious adult learner and working individuals, who would benefit from learning managerial principles, practices, and concepts needed in a business or organizational environment, but need to complete their degree in the shortest time possible.

 The Fast Track Management Degree differs from the traditional degree in the way classes are organized.
 It is designed for a group of students to form a cohort and stay together throughout their degree plan.
 Both traditional classroom learning and on-line classes are utilized as well as short term "flex" classes.
 Each member of the cohort will be assigned to an advisor who will assist and advise you throughout the program.